 Mr. Huber is a Georgia Registered Professional Landscape Architect.
 Greg is active in professional, educational, and community clubs and activities.
 He brings enthusiasm, passion, and expertise to every one of his program areas.

 Community and School Garden Coordinator

 Becky Griffin helps school and community gardeners succeed!
 This includes organizing school garden teacher training for the summer months, managing the Center's garden presence on the web, and using social media to connect gardeners to the latest research-based gardening information.

-Becky represents the Center for Urban Agriculture in Atlanta.
-Some of her recent and current work includes collaborating with partners on a healthy soil initiative, participating in the community garden action committee at Food Well Alliance, and working with the Pizza Farm project.
-Additionally, Becky is excited about upcoming projects involving pollinator protection.
+Becky is a Certified Georgia Beekeeper and enjoys projects involving beneficial insects in the garden.
+In 2017 her Georgia Pollinator Census project involved gardeners across the state.
+You will often find her representing the Center for Urban Agriculture in Atlanta.
+Some of her recent and current work includes collaborating with partners on a healthy soil initiative, participating in the community garden action committee at Food Well Alliance, and working on the Atlanta Food Roadmap.

 Her greatest role is being a resource to UGA Extension agents, helping them meeting their client needs whether that involves collecting Extension resources for their use, creating 4-H lessons on gardening, assisting with workshops, or promoting their programs.